NestYourCSS/NestYourCSS/README.md

 ## About The Project

-About a year ago, I learned about the native CSS Nesting module but was surprised to find no simple, pure CSS converters online.
-The available tools were primarily CSS-to-SCSS converters that often produced code requiring significant manual cleanup.
+With the arrival of the native CSS Nesting module, there was a clear need for a simple, pure CSS converter.
+The available tools were often CSS-to-SCSS converters that produced code requiring significant manual cleanup.

-So, I built my own.
+**Nest Your CSS was created to fill that gap.**

-What began as a simple MVP spiralled into a personal challenge: could a basic A-to-B converter be transformed into a portfolio-worthy, "Awwwards-level" website?
-While I'm not a designer, this journey was an incredible learning experience that massively solidified my front-end fundamentals.
+The project began with a simple goal: create a reliable A-to-B converter.
+This goal expanded into a mission to build a portfolio-worthy, "Awwwards-level" application that champions high-quality user experience, accessibility, and modern web standards.

-**The result is [`nestyourcss.com`](https://nestyourcss.com/) a free, open-source tool with no backend and no sign-up required.**
+The result is [`nestyourcss.com`](https://nestyourcss.com/), a free, open-source tool with no backend and no sign-up required, now maintained as a public, open-source application.

 ## Built With